I am a french engineer & Ph.D in computer music and interactive show control.

 - Enough CMake to have been hit by its related Stockholm syndrome.

-- LISP / CAML, I dabbled a bit in Haskell.
+- LISP and OCaml, I dabbled a bit in Haskell.

 - I enjoy Qt a lot.